 The immune system can control cancer and spontaneous tumor-specific immunity can be detected in cancer patients and in tumor-bearing mice.
 Recent evidence suggests, however, that cancer often subverts and exploits the immune system resulting in cancer progression and metastasis.

-The concept of utilizing and manipulating the immune system to control or eliminate tumors is a promising therapeutic option.
-Over the past ten years, advances have been made in anti-cancer strategies, including the use of immunotherapies and vaccination, with some considerable recent success.
-However, despite inducing strong systemic anti-tumor immunity, immunotherapies were frequently unable to breach the local barrier created by solid tumors and their microenvironment.
-Past failures in the translation from preclinical observations towards cancer care in patients are widely held to be due to the fact that the cooperation between basic sciences and clinical medicine was suboptimal.
-Little attention has been paid to the assessment of multimodal approaches combining the inhibition of key tumor signaling pathways and selective immunotherapy.
-Thus, a better understanding of the interactions between the tumor, its microenvironment, and the immune system, as well as a better usage of synergies between basic and clinical research - as proposed in this URPP - should strengthen our ability to design new therapeutic strategies focusing on combined regimens and personalized approaches.
+Therefore, targeting the tumor microenvironment and manipulating the immune system is a promising therapeutic option.
+Over the past ten years, advances have been made in anti-cancer strategies, including the use of immunotherapies and vaccination, some of which have met with considerable success.
+However, despite the induction of strong systemic anti-tumor immunity, immunotherapies were frequently unable to breach the local barrier created by solid tumors and their microenvironment.
+Moreover, too little attention has been paid to the development of multimodal approaches combining the inhibition of key tumor signaling pathways and immunotherapy.
+The synergies established within our URPP will enhance our ability to design new therapeutic strategies focusing on combined regimens and personalized approaches.

-3. Assessment of combination therapies to eliminate autochthonous or established tumorsgraph
+- Assessment of innovative combination therapies to eliminate established tumors.

 - Validation of findings using patient samples and translation into clinical pilot studies.